seanp97/Hash-Cracker/README.md

 Two arguments and one optional arguement:
 ▼▼▼

-{HashMethod} {hashed_password} {file_name} - Optional if you want to use onw password list - if no argument will default to rockyou.txt password list
+{HashMethod} {hashed_password} {file_name} - Optional if you want to use own password list - if no argument will default to rockyou.txt password list

 ----------------------------------------------------